refraction-ray/hpc-build-ansible-playbooks/README.md

 Login node: Node that can be accessed from outside network

 Master node: Node that run central services in the cluster.
-In our setup, login and master are the same node.
+In our setup, login and master are the same node, [ln] group.

-Compute nodes: Nodes for running jobs.
+Compute nodes: Nodes for running jobs, [cn] group.

+GPU nodes: Nodes equipped with Nvidia GPUs, [gn] group.

 ## Usage